Magnesium in Neurologist Practice

 in blood.
 It increases in the case of excess magnesium and decreases with the

 deficiency.
-Since the reabsorption of magnesium affects the concentration, it is close to saturation of physiological magnesium in the blood, it is certain that: any excess in the blood causes automatically leveling excess excretion magnesium.
+Since the reabsorption of Mg affects the concentration, it is close to saturation of physiological magnesium in the blood, it is certain that: any excess in the blood causes automatically leveling excess excretion magnesium.
 The importance of this control is indisputable: it is sufficient regulation of reactive, preventing excess magnesium in the blood.

 The role of magnesium in the biochemical processes of cells

-The most important function of magnesium is its effects on the production and activity of multiple enzymes.
-Magnesium activates more than 300 enzymes, for which the calcium ion is usually the inhibitor.
+The most important function of Mg is its effects on the production and activity of multiple enzymes.
+Mg activates more than 300 enzymes, for which the calcium ion is usually the inhibitor.
 A particularly important role is played by magnesium ion in the activation of enzymes associated with the formation of energy in the cell.
 The energy necessary for the operation of the drive phone must be drawn from the reserve potential chemical energy, which are binding mainly high-energy ATP.
 Forming reactions, then the use of high-energetic bonds are the basis of all cellular activities.
 These reactions require

 maximum disturbance in the work of these very important organs.